 Vishnevetsky Palace is the main residence of a noble family, which ceased to exist in the XVIII century, just at the time when the palace became a modern form of restructuring.
 The palace looks quite luxurious and impressive to every visitor.
-It was built in the classical style with elements of French Renaissance by last of the Vishnevetsky family, large Polish tycoon Mikhail Servatsky.
-Polish, French and Ukrainian architects have been working for 30 years on the building of the castle.
+It was built in the classical style with elements of the French Renaissance by the last of the Vishnevetsky family, large Polish tycoon Mikhail Servatsky.
+Polish, French, and Ukrainian architects have been working for 30 years on the building of the castle.
 Vishnevetsky palace consists of several buildings grouped together in times of restructuring.
-On the ground floor of the palace there was the Hall of Mirrors in length of 80 meters - an exact copy of a mirrored hall of Versailles.
-Near the palace there were three gardens planted that cascaded down to the beautiful river.
+On the ground floor of the palace, there was the Hall of Mirrors in the length of 80 meters – an exact copy of a mirrored hall of Versailles.
+Near the palace, there were three gardens planted that cascaded down to the beautiful river.

 Vishnevetsky estate turned into a first-class magnate residence in the late Rococo style with a fine art gallery, when was in the hands of the Mnishek family, the Vishnevetsky relatives.
-At the time of their ruling the palace turned into the most luxurious one in Volyn region.
+At the time of their ruling, the palace turned into the most luxurious ones in the Volyn region.
 One day, after a visit to the palace, Honore de Balzac called it a “little Versailles”.
-Today, the palace is a subsidiary of the Reserve “Castles of Ternopil”, complete renovation is held, an exhibition, and guided tours.
+Today, the palace is a subsidiary of the Reserve “Castles of Ternopil”, a complete renovation is held, an exhibition, and guided tours.